 - 3 tbsp aquafaba (liquid drained from a can of chick peas) OR 1 whole egg

-- rolled oats to top.
+- rolled oats to top (or more sliced banana)

 Into a large bowl add all of the dry ingredients.
 I don’t do sifting (ever if at all possible!), so I use a whisk to gently mix this dry mixture until it’s even.

 In a large measuring jug, mix the milk and the vinegar and whisk vigorously for a minute.
 It should become slightly thicker and have lots of frothy bubbles on top.
 Then set aside for a few (3-4) minutes.
 Or blitz in your blender/nutribullet for a few seconds.